Anne is a renowned trainer throughout the UK and internationally.

 Her courses and training fall into these broad areas:

-Anne delivers CPD training to teachers and learning support staff, library, museum and other cultural and heritage staff, and early years practitioners.
-She tailors all courses and inset to the needs of clients and participants.
+Anne delivers CPD training to teachers and learning support staff, library, museum and other cultural and heritage staff, early years practitioners, and carers.
+She tailors all her courses and inset to the needs of clients and participants.

-She gives courses, workshops and inset on all aspects of children’s and young people’s reading and reader development, with a strong focus on reading enjoyment.
+She is passionate about children's and young people's reading, and gives numerous courses, workshops and inset on all aspects of this, with a strong emphasis on embedding reading for pleasure and removing barriers to reading.

 Her courses on school and college libraries and public library services for children and young people offer practical help on all aspects of library provision, from the basics to policy and planning.

-She offers a variety of courses for museum, gallery and archive staff, exploring children’s, young people’s and families' needs and expectations and strategies for meeting them supportively.
+She offers a variety of courses for museum, gallery and archive staff, exploring children's, young people's, families' and schools' needs and expectations and strategies for meeting them effectively.

-The range of training Anne provides expands constantly in response to demand.
-Specific topics for which she gets frequent requests include special educational needs, family learning, provision for teenagers, looked-after children and young people.
+The range of training Anne provides expands constantly in response to requests and needs.

 She often speaks at conferences and literature festivals, and is an experienced panel member and chair.